yoha-Codet/BottomNavigationBar/README.md

 # BottomNavigationBarr
-Bottom navigation bar with hide caoability with scroll change
+Bottom navigation bar with hide capability with scroll change